11 Jan 2016

 - As France is a member of the European Union (EU), its trade relations with Hong Kong/the Chinese mainland are affected by EU’s common external trade policy and measures.
 As a euro-zone member, it has also adopted the euro as its legal tender from 1 January 2002.

-- A number of Chinese mainland-origin products are subject to EU’s anti-dumping duties, including bicycles, candles, ceramic tiles, ceramic tableware and kitchenware, fasteners and ironing boards, which are of interest to Hong Kong exporters.
+- A number of Chinese mainland-origin products are subject to EU’s anti-dumping duties, including bicycles, bicycle parts, candles, ceramic tiles, ceramic tableware and kitchenware, fasteners, ironing boards and solar glass, which are of interest to Hong Kong exporters.

-- Hong Kong’s total exports to France decreased by 5% to US$4.6 billion in the first eleven months of 2014, while its imports from France slid by 11% to US$5.2 billion.
+- Hong Kong’s total exports to France decreased by 10% to US$4.1 billion in the first eleven months of 2015, while its imports from France fell by 16% to US$4.4 billion.

 Current Economic Situation